ArbitaryMannn/ArbitaryMann/README.md

 </ul>

 <p>
-  I prioritize <strong>clarity, correctness, and security-by-default engineering principles</strong> in both research and production systems.
-My work is driven by disciplined experimentation, controlled environments, and a strong commitment to ethical security research.
+  My work is driven by <strong>controlled experimentation, adversarial thinking, and secure-by-design principles</strong>.
+  I prioritize reproducibility, precision, and ethical responsibility in all applied security research and system development.
 </p>